Linear Gantry

 const sensor = beamEntity!.findComponent(SensorComponent);

 This method is fine when finding components on the same entity as your scripted component.
-However, if there are multiple entities named “Beam” then find() will return only the first one found.
+However, if there are multiple entities called Beam then find() will return only the first entity found.

-The complete source code for the component is provided below.
+The complete source code for the conveyor controller component is provided below:

 export class ConveyorController extends Component {